 As with all localized infections under the skin, warm water soaks will draw out the infection.
 This will not completely cure the condition, but it will help.

 The abscess is lanced, the pus drained, and the wound is packed with sterile gauze.
 This helps it heal from the inside out.
-But, this usually does not cure the problem because abnormal tissue remains.
+This usually does not cure the problem because abnormal tissue remains.

 American Society of Colon and Rectal Surgeons